-Your London nanny should work in partnership with the family, taking responsibility for the safety and development of your children.
+Your London nanny should work in partnership with the family, taking responsibility for your children’s safety and development.

 A nanny’s duties include: